 To prove the injectivity of $f$, we will need several preliminary lemmas.
 Let us point out that Lemma \ref{lem:turn} to Lemma \ref{lem:tangent} below are valid for every $d\geq 1$.

 First of all, we state the next lemma, which will be useful in the sequel, providing a lower bound on the curvature of any closed arc of $f$.
-Recall notation \eqref{normnu}.
-For a Borel set $A\subset [0,1]$, $f''_A$ denotes the vector-valued signed measure defined by $f''_A(B)=f''(A\cap B)$ for all Borel set $B\subset[0,1]$.
+Recall that the total variation of a signed measure $\nu$ is defined by